etan18/Obsidian-Notes/Humanities & Social Science/Personal Finance/savings.md

 Social Security was a federal program that started during the Great Depression as part of Franklin D. Roosevelt's New Deal.
 It is set up as a pay-go system wherein current retirement benefits are paid for by current members of the workforce.
 Once these workers retire, they will get to reap the benefits from future workers.
 - If you are healthy, begin claiming Social Security benefits at age 70, no earlier no later.
 Social Security benefits are adjusted according to change in cost-of-living, so monthly payments will be higher the later you claim.

+### spending in retirement
+The **4% rule** is a simple rule of thumb for determining how much you can spend each month in retirement.
+It basically says that the first year after you retire, you can spend 4% of your total savings.
+Each subsequent year, you can spend the same amount, adjusted for inflation.
+- Spending power is irrelevant of investment returns

+**RMD Approach**
+**Required minimum distribution**: minimum amount the IRS requires you to withdraw from Traditional retirement accounts (*does not apply to Roth*), starting from the calendar year you turn 70.5
+- Calculated from a **withdrawal factor**, where your $$RMD = \text{Previous Year-End Account Balance } / \text{ Withdrawal Factor}$$
+The RMD approach says you should withdraw and spend the RMD from your retirement savings (even if you have Roth) each year, as well as your Social Security benefits.
+RMD calculations adjust for life expectancy and portfolio returns.